 As you learned earlier, there are many different types of hazards in the workplace.
 Hazardous conditions include unsafe materials, equipment, the environment, and employees.
 Unsafe work practices include: allowing untrained workers to perform hazardous tasks, taking unsafe shortcuts, horseplay, or long work schedules.
 To combat these hazardous conditions and unsafe work practices, control strategies referred to as the "Hierarchy of Controls" have been developed.

 Traditionally, a hierarchy of controls, listed from most to least effective, has been used as a means of determining how to implement feasible and effective controls.
 ANSI/ASSP Z10.0 - 2019 Occupational Health and Safety Management Systems, encourages employers to employ the six hazard control strategies.

-The idea behind this hierarchy is that the control methods at the top of the list are potentially more effective and protective than those at the bottom.
-Following the hierarchy normally leads to the implementation of inherently safer systems, ones where the risk of illness or injury has been substantially reduced.
+The idea behind this hierarchy is that the control methods at the top of the list are usually more effective and protective than those at the bottom.
+Following the hierarchy leads to the implementation of inherently safer systems, ones where the risk of illness or injury has been substantially reduced.

 Elimination and substitution, while most effective at reducing hazards, also tend to be the most difficult to implement in an existing process.
 If the process is still at the design or development stage, elimination and substitution of hazards may be inexpensive and simple to implement.
 For an existing process, major changes in equipment and procedures may be required to eliminate or substitute for a hazard.